 - the likely impact on your studies of your disability.

 - any medical treatment or support which you are currently receiving (or that is recommended); and

 - any alternative examination adjustments you are likely to require.
 The medical letter must state what the adjustments should be and why it would benefit you.
-There is guidance available for medical practitioners on typical adjustments at the University.

 All evidence must be signed and dated by the professional who has prepared it.